surbhi-codes/surbhi-codes/README.md

 - 🌍 I'm based in India.
 - ✉️ You can contact me at [jhasurbhi21@gmail.com]
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Javascript
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Web Deveploment
 - 🤝 I’m open to collaborating on other frontend projects and ideas.
 - 💬 Ask me about ...
 - ⚡ Fun fact: ...